 Location: Grand Teton National Park is located in Wyoming just south of Yellowstone National Park.
 The closest town is Jackson, Wyoming.

 Getting Around: There is no public transit inside the park so if you want to travel independently, you’ll need a car.
+Rent one in Jackson and use Discover Cars to compare prices and get the best deal.
 If you prefer to let someone else do the driving, there are lots of great tours to Grand Teton National Park from Jackson.

 Fees: Admission to the park is $35 per vehicle, per week.
 If you plan to visit any other National Parks (like nearby Yellowstone) the America the Beautiful annual pass is a great deal since it gives you entry at all national parks and federal recreation sites for an entire year for just $80.